Offers due March 4, 2019 at 10:00 A.M.

 Click here to view successful bids from the February 11, 2019 bid due date: Successful Bids

 This consideration will be offered for the first 30 days of the listing of a property.

-The City of Milwaukee will offer special consideration to interested homebuyers who live within 500 ft of a City owned property and will occupy the property.
+The City of Milwaukee will offer special consideration to interested homebuyers who live within 500 ft (or their assignee) of a City owned property and will occupy the property.
 Learn more about the 500+ Program and how to apply clicking the link above.